 Howard Hawks didn’t really make many westerns–only five–although he did have a long and illustrious career as a director of movies.
 If you throw out his last movie and worst western (Rio Lobo), the remaining four (Red River, The Big Sky, Rio Bravo, and El Dorado) stand up pretty well.

 Trivia: A belt buckle that John Wayne sports in many scenes features the Red River D brand, an homage to his first collaboration with Howard Hawks twenty years earlier in Red River (1948).
 The opening credits feature a montage of original paintings that depict various scenes of cowboy life in the Old West.
 The artist was Olaf Wieghorst, who appears in the film as the gunsmith Swede Larsen and provides Mississippi with his sawed-off shotgun sidearm.
+This same kind of montage was used for the opening credits in Chisum.

 More trivia: El Dorado is not only the name of the town where the Robert Mitchum character is sheriff and where much of the action takes place.
 It is also the name of a poem by Edgar Allan Poe, quoted more than once by Mississippi.
 Name another western in which the Poe poem is quoted by a character.
 For the answer, click here.